Tems: 2018–2021: Career beginnings and extended plays

-2022–present: Breakthrough
+2022–2023: Breakthrough

 On 31 March 2022, Apple Music 1 Launched Leading Vibe Radio Show With Tems.
 On 2 April, its first episode features an appearance from Muyiwa Awoniyi, and Tunji Balogun.
 On 29 April 2022, Tems was featured alongside Drake on American rapper Future's single, "Wait for U", from the latter's ninth studio album, I Never Liked You.
 The song debuted atop the Hot 100, making Tems the first African female artist to top the chart and more so debut atop the chart.
 The song samples the song "Higher" from For Broken Ears.

-In July 2022, Tems covered Bob Marley's No Woman, No Cry for the Marvel movie Black Panther: Wakanda Forever soundtrack which she was credited alongside Rihanna.
-On 26 July, Tems gained her fourth Hot 100 with her song "Free Mind" from For Broken Ears debuted on the chart.
+In July 2022, Tems covered Bob Marley's "No Woman, No Cry" for the Marvel movie Black Panther: Wakanda Forever soundtrack which she was credited alongside Rihanna.
+On 26 July, Tems gained her fourth Hot 100 with her song "Free Mind" from For Broken Ears which debuted on the chart peaking at number 44 and number 1 on the U.S. Afrobeats song chart.
+It earned her her first platinum and silver solo certification in the United States and United Kingdom.
 In July 2022, Tems was announced as a guest artist on Beyoncé's album Renaissance, collaborating on the song "Move" with Grace Jones, becoming her fifth entry on the Hot 100.
 In October 2022, she co-wrote Rihanna's song "Lift Me Up" for the Black Panther: Wakanda Forever soundtrack.

+In November 2022, Tems won the Best New Artist at the 2022 Soul Train Music Awards.
+In the same year, Tems was announced as the top Afrobeats artist on Billboard Year-End U.S. Afrobeats Songs of 2022.

-Ludwig Göransson, Rihanna, Ryan Coogler, and Tems were nominated at the 2023 Golden Globe Awards for “Best Original Song — Motion Picture” for “Lift Me Up” from the film Black Panther: Wakanda Forever.
+Ludwig Göransson, Rihanna, Ryan Coogler, and Tems were nominated at the 2023 Golden Globe Awards for "Best Original Song — Motion Picture" for "Lift Me Up" from the film Black Panther: Wakanda Forever.
+It also earned her nominations for the Academy Award for Best Original Song, and the Grammy Award for Best Song Written for Visual Media, making Tems the first Nigerian singer to be nominated in the categories.

-In 2023, Future, Drake, and Tems won the Grammy Award for Best Melodic Rap Performance for “Wait for U.” Thus, it marks the first female Nigerian artiste to win a Grammy Award.
+In February 2023, Tems headlined the Afrobeats themed halftime show at the 2023 NBA All-Star Game.
+In the same month, Future, Drake, and Tems won the Grammy Award for Best Melodic Rap Performance for "Wait for U".
+Thus, it marks the first female Nigerian artiste to win a Grammy Award.

 Tems won the Female MVP award at the Soundcity MVP Awards, which were held at the Eko Convention Centre in Lagos in February 2023.
+In May 2023, Tems was invited to fashion's biggest night out, the Met Gala.
+She became the first female Afrobeats artist to attend the event.